 A hierarchical distribution of PDPN with other CSC markers, including CD44 and P63, was revealed in the pathological approach.
 In the immunohistochemical staining of lung SCC tissue, PDPN is mainly localized at the periphery of invading tumor nests with CD44 and P63.
 The distribution of the PDPN-positive cell region was more localized to the peripheral area of the tumor nests than that of CD44- and P63-positive cell regions.
-However, patients who had PDPN-positive tumors with a hierarchical pattern resulted in significantly better overall survival than those with PDPN-negative tumors [56].
+However, patients who had PDPN-positive tumors with a hierarchical pattern resulted in significantly better overall survival than those with PDPN-negative tumors [54].
 Therefore, the roles of PDPN/CD44/P63-positive cells in tumorigenesis remain unclear.

 4.4.
-Stromal expression of PDPN and its roles in tumor
+Stromal Expression of PDPN and Its Roles in Tumors